Camp Fire (2018): Evacuation centers

 From November 8 to December 1, an encampment formed in a vacant lot next to the Walmart store in nearby Chico.
 The camp was in addition to motel room vouchers from FEMA and ten shelters established by the Red Cross and churches to house evacuees.
 Over a hundred people had become ill with norovirus at the shelters due to poor hygiene in overcrowded centers—prompting many to camp outdoors.
-Volunteers from across the region came to the camp and provided services for food, shelter, and sanitation; fire refugees referred to their camp as 'Wallywood.'
+Volunteers from across the region came to the camp and provided services for food, shelter, and sanitation; fire refugees referred to their camp as "Wallywood".
 The camp population swelled to over a thousand people.
-Butte County has a persistent homeless population of 7,500 people; many reside in Chico, and some campers were revealed as resident homeless people who did not live in the fire zone.
+Butte County has a persistent homeless population of 7,500 people; many reside in Chico, and some campers were identified as resident homeless people who did not live in the fire zone.
 On December 1, the firefighter camp facilities at the Butte County Fairgrounds became available, whereupon the Walmart camp was closed and the field fenced off, with the remaining fifty refugees relocated to the firefighters' camp.

 Mental health support

 Recovery efforts included supporting the mental health of Camp Fire victims, particularly the youth.
 Some former residents reported survivor guilt, troubling dreams, and symptoms of posttraumatic stress.
 To ease the stress on fire victims, several people brought therapy dogs from the Butte Humane Society's Animal Assisted Wellness program.
-Lise Van Susteren summarized the burden these children bear in experiencing climate change, "These kids are at the tip of the spear."
+Lise Van Susteren summarized the burden these children bear in experiencing climate change: "These kids are at the tip of the spear."